timhudson/micro-feature-flags/README.md

 # micro-feature-flags

-> Deterministic and state-less feature flags
+> Minimalist service for deterministic and state-less feature flags

 micro-feature-flags uses deterministic hashing of `feature:id` to enable the safe rollout of features.
 You might use this to enable a new signup flow for a subset of users.